-To complete enrollment in a DCPS school, families must submit a completed enrollment packet inperson to the school and proof of all eligibility prerequisites, which includes sufficient proof of DC residency based on OSSE requirements.
-DCPS requires all families to prove residency within 10 calendar days from the date of enrollment.
+To complete enrollment in a DCPS school, families must submit a completed enrollment packet either in-person or via an approved electronic format to the school and proof of all eligibility prerequisites, which includes sufficient proof of DC residency based on OSSE requirements.8 DCPS requires all families to prove residency within 10 calendar days from the date of enrollment.
 Families who do not provide proof of District residency within this timeframe may be excluded from attending DCPS until sufficient residency proof is submitted.